 What If You’re Allergic to the Trays

-Your dentist will help you figure out the best course of action if you’re allergic to the trays.
+Your provider will help you figure out the best course of action if you’re allergic to the trays.

-Is Invisalign treatment uncomfortable?
+Is aligner treatment uncomfortable?
 Overall, the straightening solution can be mildly uncomfortable when you first wear the trays.
 But, you will get used to them relatively quickly.
-This treatment is an excellent choice for those who want a straighter smile without wearing metal braces.
+This type of treatment is an option for those who want a straighter smile without wearing metal braces.
+Fine Orthodontics work with a variety of products, the skill and knowledge of the orthodontist is the most important factor in determining your result.
+We can assess your unique needs, and if treatment is indicated you may be offered the option of clear aligners like Invisalign.

 If you’d like more information on how to get a straighter smile, talk to the team at Fine Orthodontics.
 Give us a call to schedule a consultation or Book your appointment online and we’ll answer any questions you have about the treatment process.
 We’ll also address any concerns you have about fittings and comfort.